-Thrifty Textiles - online course
+Thrifty Textiles ONLINE

 SYLLABUS: this inventive course is all about exploring different ways to use old clothing and unwanted fabric in textile art.
 The approach is, of course, driven by sustainability, but also by the conceptual and motivational benefits of chance and happenstance.
 In the course of ten lessons we will paint, collage, and stitch experimentally, starting with the creation of a book for storing annd documenting exploratory swatches as the course progresses.
 The principle of thrift (to use resources carefully and without waste), when applied to art, requires open mindedness and innovation.
 It is liberating to accept that you simply cannot have the expectation of a particular outcome when you don’t know how materials will behave.
 Fabric offcuts and worn garments have inconsistent weights, weaves, and patterns of wear.
 They receive paint and other media in different ways, resulting in unpredictable changes in colour, texture, and malleability.
 These, in turn, inspire serendipitous concepts, compositions, and methods of construction.
 The result is a collaboration between artist and material.
 The flexibility of this course will enable students to adapt the method to the contents of any drawer of scraps or thrift store haul.
 It is filled with tips and insights from an artist who has been using this approach for three decades, since making textile models at architecture school using household emulsion and the contents of her patch bag.

-FORMAT: a new session (ten in total) will be uploaded to a course page on my website every weekday at around 9am UK time (GMT or BST, depending on month) during the dates you select.
-Each daily session will include a learning objective, topic overview, contextual description, and video tutorial.
-In addition, two short bonus films, with briefs for weekend activities, will be shared on the two Friday afternoons.
-Once content is activated, it will remain accessible to you for the lifetime of the course.
-When I eventually decide to retire the course, I will email and give you four months notice of its removal.
-You therefore get the pace and rhythm of a real-time course, with the benefit of recorded content being replayable repeatedly anytime regardless of time zone or schedule.
+FORMAT: a new session (ten in total) was uploaded to a course page on my website every weekday during the live run of this course.
+Each daily session includes a learning objective, topic overview, contextual description, and video tutorial.
+In addition, two short bonus films, with briefs for weekend activities, were shared on the two Friday afternoons during the run.
+Content will remain accessible for the "lifetime" of the course.
+When I eventually observe that the course is no longer being accessed by students, I will email and give you four months notice of its retirement.

 MATERIALS: